robertcash/RCEasySpotifyRipper/README.md

 ## Note

   You must change directory in terminal to wherever the RCEasySpotifyRipper folder is to use RCEasySpotifyRipper.py.
-For   example, if RCEasySpotifyRipper foler is in documents, enter cd Documents/RCEasySpotifyRipper and enter the usual command python RCEasySpotifyRipper.py YOURUSERNAME YOURPASSWORD.
+For   example, if RCEasySpotifyRipper folder is in documents, enter cd Documents/RCEasySpotifyRipper and enter the usual command python RCEasySpotifyRipper.py YOURUSERNAME YOURPASSWORD.